git-artes/gr-isdbt/README.md

     cmake ../
     make && sudo make install

-For a user space installation, or GNURadio installed in a location different from the default location /usr/local:
+For a user space installation, or GNU Radio installed in a location different from the default location /usr/local:

     git clone https://github.com/git-artes/gr-isdbt.git
     cd gr-isdbt